Tim McIlrath: Rise Against (1999–present)

-As of 2021, McIlrath has recorded nine studio albums with Rise Against (The Unraveling, Revolutions per Minute, Siren Song of the Counter Culture, The Sufferer & the Witness, Appeal to Reason, Endgame, The Black Market, Wolves and Nowhere Generation), as well as a compilation album (The Ghost Note Symphonies, Vol. 1) and EP (Nowhere Generation II), and has remained as the main lyricist of the band.
+As of 2025, McIlrath has recorded ten studio albums with Rise Against (The Unraveling, Revolutions per Minute, Siren Song of the Counter Culture, The Sufferer & the Witness, Appeal to Reason, Endgame, The Black Market, Wolves, Nowhere Generation and Ricochet), as well as a compilation album (The Ghost Note Symphonies, Vol. 1) and EP (Nowhere Generation II), and has remained as the main lyricist of the band.

 The Killing Tree (1999–2006)

 McIlrath has played in his metalcore side project the Killing Tree along with former Rise Against guitarist Todd Mohney and former Baxter and Holy Roman Empire bassist, Geoff Reu.
 During the early years of the band, all members used pseudonyms (Tim's being James Kaspar) out of concern for it.
 The Killing Tree has not produced any music or toured since 2004, but contributed their previously unreleased song "Dressed to Fuck" to the 2006 Thick Records compilation album Hair: Chicago Punk Cuts, which featured Emily Schambra (of Holy Roman Empire) on guest vocals on the song.
 Schambra also contributed backing vocals on Rise Against's album The Sufferer & the Witness for the songs "The Approaching Curve", "Roadside", and the b-side "But Tonight We Dance".